gdsbook/book/notebooks/10_clustering_and_regionalization.md

 A regionalization is a special kind of clustering where the objective is to group observations which are similar in their statistical attributes, but also in their spatial location.
-In this sense, regionalization embeds the same logic as standard clustering techniques, but also applies a series of spatial and/or geographical constraints.
+In this sense, regionalization embeds the same logic as standard clustering techniques, but also applies a series of geographical constraints.
 Often, these constraints relate to connectivity: two candidates can only be grouped together in the same region if there exists a path from one member to another member that never leaves the region.
 These paths often model the spatial relationships in the data, such as contiguity or proximity.
-However, connectivity does not always need to hold for all regions, and in certain contexts it makes sense to relax connectivity or to impose different types of spatial constraints.
+However, connectivity does not always need to hold for all regions, and in certain contexts it makes sense to relax connectivity or to impose different types of geographic constraints.

 In this chapter we consider clustering techniques and regionalization methods which will allow us to do exactly that.
 In the process, we will explore the socioeconomic